wancupie-netizen/AlphaRadar/docs/architecture/AlphaRadar_Architecture.md

 The following contracts are locked:

-* DecisionArtifact
+- `DecisionArtifact`
-* DashboardRequest
+- `DashboardRequest`
-* DashboardRequestBuilder
+- `DashboardRequestBuilder`
-* AdaptiveDashboardService
+- `AdaptiveDashboardService`
-* DashboardCard
+- `DashboardCard`
-* DashboardCollectionService
+- `DashboardCollectionService`
-* Module 04C Production Runner integration
+- Module 04C Production Runner integration

-Changes to these contracts require a new ADR.
+Changes to these contracts require a new Architecture Decision Record.

 ---

 ## 14. Legacy Code Policy

 Legacy modules must not be deleted merely because they fail current tests.

 Each legacy module must first be classified as:

-* migrate,
+- migrate,
-* replace,
+- replace,
-* archive,
+- archive,
-* delete.
+- delete.

-Deletion requires evidence that no active production path, test, import or consumer depends on the module.
+Deletion requires evidence that no active production path, test, import, or consumer depends on the module.

 ---